-The current projection includes 3.5% annual rate increases beginning in FY 2022 through FY 2025.
-These rates produce excess rate revenues (\$200,268 by the end of FY 2025) that provide some flexibility if unplanned repairs and replacements expense continues.
-As more time passes, the level of necessary ongoing repairs and replacements expense will be more certain, and the level of rates required to support the expense will be more certain.
+The current projection includes 2.9% - 3.7% annual rate increases.
+These rates produce little excess rate revenues (\$34,669 by the end of FY 2025) resulting in little flexibility if unplanned repairs and replacements expense continues.
+The Agency may delay or reduce FY 2021 expenditures associated with the Replenish Big Bear Project, the OPEB Unfunded Liability reduction, and capital expenditures to provide flexibility if needed.